To the Mom Struggling to Hold Her Sh*t Together,

 Now, don’t stop reading just yet.
 Please hear me out.
 It’s true I don’t see you, but I know what you are going through.

-I know that these days you are almost always exhausted and fueled by caffeine and anxiety.
+I know that these days you are almost always exhausted and fuelled by caffeine and anxiety.

 I know that you try your best to be a good mother, partner, daughter, and friend, but all too often feel like you are failing at all of them.